-2. Rely on the wage or salary history of a prospective employee in considering the prospective employee for employment;

-3. Except as provided in subsection D, rely on the wage or salary history of a prospective employee in determining the wages or salary the prospective employee is to be paid upon hire;

-4. Refuse to interview, hire, employ, or promote a prospective employee or otherwise retaliate against a prospective employee for not providing wage or salary history;

-5. Fail or refuse to provide a prospective employee the wage or salary range for the position for which the prospective employee is applying prior to discussing compensation and at any time upon the prospective employee's request.

-C. The provisions of subsection B shall not be construed to prevent a prospective employee from voluntarily disclosing wage or salary history, including for the purpose of negotiating wages or salary after an initial offer of employment with an offer of compensation.

-D. If wage or salary history is voluntarily provided by a prospective employee without prompting from the employer then (i) the employer [shall may] rely on wage or salary history to support a wage or salary higher than the employer's initial offer of compensation only to the extent that the higher wage or salary does not create an unlawful pay differential in violation of § 40.1-28.6 or federal law and (ii) the employer may seek to confirm the wage or salary history of the prospective employee to support a wage or salary higher than the wage or salary offered by the employer.

-E. An employer that violates the provisions of this section shall be liable to the prospective employee or employee who was the subject of the violation for statutory damages between \$1,000 and \$10,000 or actual damages, whichever is greater, reasonable attorney fees and costs, and any other legal and equitable relief as may be appropriate.
+- 2. Rely on the wage or salary history of a prospective employee in considering the prospective employee for employment; - 3.
+Except as provided in subsection D, rely on the wage or salary history of a prospective employee in determining the wages or salary the prospective employee is to be paid upon hire; - 4.
+Refuse to interview, hire, employ, or promote a prospective employee or otherwise retaliate against a prospective employee for not providing wage or salary history or for requesting a wage or salary range; - 5.
+Fail or refuse to provide a prospective employee the wage or salary range for the position for which the prospective employee is applying prior to discussing compensation and at any time upon the prospective employee's request; or - 6.
+Fail to set a wage or salary range in good faith.
+Any analysis of whether the [range wage] or salary range has been set in good faith shall consider, among other things, the breadth of the wage or salary. - C. The provisions of subsection B shall not be construed to prevent a prospective employee from voluntarily disclosing wage or salary history, including for the purpose of negotiating wages or salary after an initial offer of employment with an offer of compensation. - D. If wage or salary history is voluntarily provided by a prospective employee without prompting from the employer, then (i) the employer may rely on such wage or salary history to support a wage or salary higher than the employer's initial offer of compensation only to the extent that the higher wage or salary does not create an unlawful pay differential in violation of § 40.1-28.6 or federal law and (ii) the employer may seek to confirm the wage or salary history of the prospective employee to support a wage or salary higher than the wage or salary offered by the employer only to the extent that the higher wage or salary does not create an unlawful pay differential in violation of § 40.1-28.6 or federal law. - E. An employer that violates the provisions of this section shall be liable to the prospective employee or employee who was the subject of the violation for statutory damages between \$1,000 and \$10,000 or actual damages, whichever is greater; reasonable attorney fees and costs; and any other legal and equitable relief as may be appropriate.
 An aggrieved prospective employee or employee may bring an action, individually, jointly, with other aggrieved prospective employees or employees, or on behalf of similarly situated prospective employees or employees as a collective action against the employer in a court of competent jurisdiction within two years of when the prohibited action occurred.
-For the purpose of this section, a prohibited action occurs when (i) a prohibited wage or salary decision or practice is adopted; (ii) an individual is subject to a prohibited wage or salary decision or practice; or (iii) an individual is affected by the application of a prohibited wage or salary decision or practice, including each time wages or salaries paid result, in whole or in part, from a prohibited wage or salary decision or practice.
+For the purpose of this section, a prohibited action occurs when (i) a prohibited wage or salary decision or practice is adopted; (ii) an individual is subject to a prohibited wage or salary decision or practice; or (iii) an individual is affected by the application of a prohibited wage or salary decision or practice, including each time wages or salaries paid result, in whole or in part, from a prohibited wage or salary decision or practice, including or practice.